Colin Bundy

-Colin James Bundy (born 4 October 1944) is a South African historian, former principal of Green Templeton College, Oxford and former director of SOAS University of London.
-Bundy was an influential member of a generation of historians who substantially revised understanding of South African history.
+Colin James Bundy (born 4 October 1944) is a South African historian, former principal of Green Templeton College, Oxford and former SOAS University of London director.
+Bundy was an influential member of a generation of historians who substantially revised our understanding of South African history.
 In particular, he wrote on South Africa's rural past from a predominantly Marxist perspective, but also deploying Africanist and underdevelopment theories.
 Since the mid-1990s, however, Bundy has held a series of posts in university administration.
 Bundy is also a trustee of the Canon Collins Educational & Legal Assistance Trust.

 Education

 He received his secondary education at Graeme College, Grahamstown in the Eastern Cape Province.